Unfading Treasures of the Vatican

 St. Peter's Square, roadsanddestinations.com

-St. Peter’s Basilica with St. Peter’s Square in front of it
+St. Peter’s Basilica with St. Peter’s Square in front of it | Historical and cultural heritage of the Vatican

 St. Peter’s Square

-Located directly in front of St. Peter’s Basilica, St. Peter’s Square is a large plaza in Vatican City.
+Located directly in front of the St. Peter’s Basilica, St. Peter’s Square is a large plaza in the Vatican City.
 The square is better known as a place where big crowds gather to hear the Pope speaking.

 Vatican Museums